I play baseball. Amateur (i.e., unpaid). Fast pitch. I know, it’s nuts, but there you have it.

-Imagine an American Government that ignores the lines and steers in any fashion it wants to without regard for anyone’s choice — then you have a much worse form of chaos.
+Imagine any group or organization that ignores the lines and steers in any fashion it wants to without regard for anyone’s choice — then you have a much worse form of chaos.

 That is because the vast majority of citizens are still using those aforementioned lines as guidance – they are honoring the invisible lines — the words of those documents — the ones that link us as Americans.
-When they see the Government driving haphazardly – without using the lines – there is confusion, anger, dismay.
+When they see any group or organization driving haphazardly – without using the lines – there is confusion, anger, dismay.

 If someone ignores the painted lines on the highway, there are consequences.
 There are law enforcement agencies who will pull your car over and stop you.
 Or, you may die in a fiery crash.
 Despite what some political groups would have you believe, bad choices must yield bad consequences.
 There is a price to pay for bad decisions — you cannot be constantly bailed out.

 It’s called responsibility, integrity, honor.

 Who is going to pull the group or organization over and stop them before they crash into citizens still honoring the invisible lines of American society?
 Who guards the guardians, as it were?

 American functions as a cohesive society because we have a belief in ourselves and others.
 We trust each other in societal interactions, just as drivers trust each other on the highway.
 Even an atheist has to have faith in the invisible lines that provide guidance for the conduct of American affairs.
 When that belief falters because our leaders ignore the lines or try to redraw the lines without our consent, then we have a chaos that is not easily mended.

 Without belief and faith there is no positive human action because individuals give way to despair and resignation.